-Leases (Topic 842) is effective for public business entities for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years (i.e., January 1, 2019, for a calendar year entity).
+Recently issued accounting pronouncements: Leases (Topic 842) is effective for public business entities for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years (i.e., January 1, 2019, for a calendar year entity).
 Nonpublic business entities should apply the amendments for fiscal years beginning after December 15, 2019 (i.e., January 1, 2020, for a calendar year entity), and interim periods within fiscal years beginning after December 15, 2020.
 Early application is permitted for all public business entities and all nonpublic business entities upon issuance.
 The standard will require the Company to recognize a right-of-use asset and a lease liability for all leases (excluding short-term leases).
-The Company intends to adopt the standard for the fiscal year 2019 and is still evaluating the impact this will have on the consolidated financial statements.
+The Company intends to adopt the standard for the fiscal year 2019.
+Management is in the process of reviewing current leases and evaluating the impact this will have on the consolidated financial statements.

 Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment is effective for public business entities beginning after December 15, 2020.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
 The amendments eliminate Step 2 from the goodwill impairment test.
-The annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount.
+The annual or interim goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount.
 An impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 In addition, income tax effects from any tax-deductible goodwill on the carrying amount of the reporting unit should be considered when measuring the goodwill impairment loss, if applicable.
 The amendments also eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
 An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
-The Company intends to adopt the standard January 1, 2021, and is still evaluating the impact this will have on the consolidated financial statements.
+The Company early adopted the standard on January 1, 2018, with no significant impact on the consolidated financial statements.